snok/django-guid/README.rst

         }
     }

-and lastly make sure we add the new `correlation_id` filter to the formatters:
+- Lastly make sure we add the new `correlation_id` filter to the formatters:

 .. code-block:: python